BUY TICKETS MERCHANDISE

 On a chilly night in June 2012, a 19-year-old just entering the world of horses sat up in her home town of Bunbury, Western Australia, to watch the latest chapter of a tale that had the nation spellbound.
 Before very long, Katherine Coleman would be a lot closer to the story than she could have ever imagined.

 That’s precisely how this particular racing tale has transpired.
-Coleman – a driven young woman who’s learnt fast from a not-particularly racing background – has emerged as a face-about-town in the past three years, assistant trainer to Peter Moody in a stable fast recovering the heights scaled in its first edition, before his four-year hiatus.
+Coleman – a driven young woman who’s learnt fast from a not-particularly racing background – emerged as a face-about-town in the past few years, in a stable fast recovering the heights scaled in its first edition, before his four-year hiatus.

-It’s likely Moody and Coleman will become a partnership before too long, continuing a steep trajectory for the latter, reflecting her enthusiasm to learn – and learn from some masters – and a sharp work ethic.
+Now in partnership as co-trainer to Moody, Coleman has continued a steep trajectory for the latter, reflecting her enthusiasm to learn – and learn from some masters – and a sharp work ethic.

 With friends, she’d dabbled with pony clubs as a youngster, riding a placid old mare named Zenna, but that was the extent of her equine connection.